 - Stockholm’s environmental sustainability

-- Stockholm as hub for creativity and innovation
+- Stockholm as a hub for creativity and innovation

 Is Stockholm a good place to live and work?

 According to the 2018 Sustainable Cities Index Stockholm (placed 2nd overall) ranks 1st in the Planet category.
-This is based on Stockholm’s performance in areas such as energy, water and sanitation and waste management.
-The city’s strong environmental performance is reflected in the Global Power City Index, which puts Stockholm 1st in the category Environment (including greenhouse gas emissions and water quality).
+This is based on Stockholm’s performance in areas such as energy, water and sanitation, and waste management.
+The city’s strong environmental performance is reflected in the Global Power City Index, which puts Stockholm 2nd in the category Environment (including greenhouse gas emissions and water quality).

 In addition to its strong environmental performance, Stockholm also scores highly for social issues such as income equality and education (5th position).
-Those living in Stockholm find themselves in the 2nd safest city in Europe – only Amsterdam is safer – and the 8th safest city in the world, according to the Economist’s Safe Cities Index.
-This study takes in consideration things such as deaths caused by accidents and terrorism.
+Those living in Stockholm find themselves in the 3rd safest city in Europe – after Amsterdam and Copenhagen – to be the 12th safest city in the world, according to The Economist’s Safe Cities Index.
+This study takes into consideration things such as deaths caused by accidents and terrorism.

 An area where Stockholm did not end up in the top 5 is health.
 The latest Healthiest City Index ranks Stockholm only 12th, faring less well than neighbouring capital cities Oslo and Helsinki.

-Still, Stockholm is one of the best cities the live in, both in Europe and the world.
-In 2017, it shared a 3rd position together with Vancouver and Abu Dhabi in Ipsos’ list of best cities to live in.
+Still, Stockholm is one of the best cities to live in, both in Europe and the world.
+In 2017, it shared the 3rd position together with Vancouver and Abu Dhabi in Ipsos’ list of best cities to live in.

 Stockholm’s economic performance

-As financial centre, Stockholm’s position has been declining.
-The city’s 58th position in the Global Financial Centres Index means a drop of 16 spots since the previous edition.
+As a financial centre, Stockholm’s position has been declining.
+The city’s 46th position in the Global Financial Centres Index 26 means a jump in 9 spots since the previous edition.